What is a Supervisor Escalation?

 Supervisor escalation rate strongly influences agent effectiveness, CX, and CSAT, but there are a number of steps organizations can take to reduce them.

 At the beginning of this blog post, we outlined all the general causes of a supervisor escalation.
 Many of those causes can be resolved, or at least reduced, by understanding the underlying issue at hand.
-And that’s where Voice AI comes into play - allowing teams to monitor 100% of calls, identify supervisor escalations, and uncover the cause.
+And that’s where contact center AI comes into play - allowing teams to monitor 100% of calls, identify supervisor escalations, and uncover the cause.

 For example, if agents are unable to process a certain type of request to resolve an issue, and always require supervisor approval, escalations are naturally going to be higher.
 By identifying what those types of requests are and alleviating the agent restriction, supervisor escalations will come down.
 But it's crucial to analyze call escalation drivers across 100% of calls, not just a small sample.